viiicky/fyle-detective/README.md

 ### Preview
 ![Freshdesk Screenshot](/fd.png)

-Note: Make sure you install the relevant dependencies and have the relevant environment variable set in your system for this script to function.
+Note: Make sure you install the relevant dependencies and have the relevant environment variables set in your system for this script to function.